nrbxyz/docs/Derpitcraft/README.md

     Derpitcraft recommends using one of two **optional Fabric modpacks**.
 These enhance client-side performance.
 They are available at https://tinyurl.com/ds9modpack.
 Both of these packs include *simple voice chat*.
 There is a lite version and a normal verison.
 The lite version is considerably smaller.

-    **Proximity Chat System**: Derpitcraft has a proximity chat system powered by the *simple voice chat* mod.
+    **Proximity Chat System**: Derpitcraft has a proximity chat system powered by the *Simple Voice Chat* mod.
 Download this mod from https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat to play with Proximity Chat on Derpitcraft.
 It is optional.
 To read more on how to use this system, read the guide on it below.

 10. **IGN Policy**: We **DON'T** support changing your IGN mid-season.
 We are a **cracked server**, and you will **lose your items and player details** if you change your IGN.
-Do not change your IGN once you start playing with a specific IGN. *Raise a ticket if this is absolutely necessary.*
+Do not change your IGN once you start playing with a specific IGN. **Raise a ticket if this is absolutely necessary.**

 11.  **Lag Policy**: If you are experiencing lag, please wait a while for it to pass.
 If it stays and worsens, ping a moderator after **3 minutes** of continuous lag.
 Keep the following in your mind.

-     - If you think you have died due to a lag spike/ TPS drop, we will require **videographic evidence** to confirm it and restore your items.
+     - If you think you have died due to a lag spike, TPS drop(under 5 TPS), or bad ping(more than 1000 ms), we will require **videographic evidence** to confirm it and restore your items.
 Without video, we cannot restore your items.

      - Remember, lag is both **server-side** and **client-side**.
 We can only compensate for **server-side** lag, and that also, to an extent.
 It is recommended to keep your X, Y, and Z coordinates on the screen at all times by either using a client-side Mod, or using the *coordinates HUD datapack* installed on the server (Read the how to guide on **commands** for more information).